teretzdev/cryptocrew/README.md

 This command initializes the crypto Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folser
+This example, unmodified, will create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew

 The crypto Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Getting Help

+If you encounter any issues or have questions, there are several ways to get help:
+- Visit our [documentation](https://docs.crewai.com) for detailed guides and API references.
+- Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai) by opening an issue.
+- Join our community on [Discord](https://discord.com/invite/X4JWnZnxPb) to connect with other users and developers.
+- Chat with our docs using [ChatGPT](https://chatg.pt/DWjSBZn) for quick assistance.

 ## Support